-Terri Cappucci explains what the gumoil process is and how she works with it.
+Terri Cappucci explains what the gumoil process is and how she prints.

-What is a the Gumoil process?
-It is quite simple.
-It is a photographic printing process that uses a sensitizing gum arabic solution and oil paint, to create a handmade photograph.
+What is the gumoil process?
+It is a photographic printing process that uses a sensitizing gum arabic mix and oil paint, to create a handmade photograph.
 It is more detailed than this, but it is a start when explaining to someone for the first time.

-A little history on the gumoil process.
-It was invented by Karl P. Koenig in 1990.
-Sadly, he passed away in 2012.
-He originally called it “polychromatic gumoil photography”.
-This process was relatively new and had not been perfected, but there was some beautiful work being created by Koenig, along with other artists.
-As we all know, when anything is new, there is always more experiments to be done to make that invention even more available to others who want to give this a try.
-Since this time, artists have taken this gumoil process and continued to explore, leading to multiple workflows and methods to get the results.
-Koenig’s book “Gumoil Photographic Printing” is no longer available, but it can be found used online.
+A little history that I found online about the gumoil process.
+It was invented by Karl P. Koenig (1938-2012), in 1990.
+He originally called it “ Polychromatic Gumoil Photography”.
+Since this time, other photographic artists have taken his process and continued to explore, leading to multiple workflows and methods to get similar and even better, results.
+Koenig tends to remove his paint with more of a rubbing process.
+His book “Gumoil Photographic Printing” is no longer available, but it can be found used.